idHreusen/CTF_Write-ups/RiceTeaCatPanda/2020/Cryptography/That's a Lot of Stuff . . ./README.md

 ```

 ## Glossary
-1. This system is widely used to demonstrate binary numbers in a more compact way.
+1 [hexadecimal].
+This system is widely used to demonstrate binary numbers in a more compact way.

-2. The octal system was widely used in the world of computing, as a more compact alternative to the binary system, in machine language programming.
+2 [octal].
+The octal system was widely used in the world of computing, as a more compact alternative to the binary system, in machine language programming.

-3. Base64 is a method for encoding data for transferring over the Internet (MIME encoding for transferring content).
+3 [base64].
+Base64 is a method for encoding data for transferring over the Internet (MIME encoding for transferring content).
 It is often used to transmit binary data by means of transmission that deal only with text.